0SINTr/osintr/README.md

 # 0SINTr

-Welcome to the **0SINTr** project!
-This tool helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, and other optional data sources.
+**0SINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, and other optional data sources.

 ---